 If we like our home, the Earth, we will continue to act recklessly without regard to her needs and keep taking what we want.
 When we have changed our ways to consider the impact we have on all other beings we will realize that we have arrived at a point where we can say we love our home, the Earth, and the multitude of life that she supports.

-What can I do?
-I love my home, the earth, and want to support her general health and wellbeing
+What can you do?
+If you love the earth you will want to support her general health and wellbeing

 Even though the world, in many ways is a mess right now, there is always hope for a better future.
 The biggest problem now is that there are too many takers whose main focus is always on what they can get.
 However, we can be the remedy to this problem.